Château de Gère

 What is your vision for the future?

-Trish plans to create a business that hosts retreats and workshops for small groups.
-The chateau is relatively small with 5 bedrooms, but with a lot of outdoor space and plenty of activities in the surrounding area, there are a lot of possibilities.
+In 2024, Trish opened a business hosting small group retreats and events that tap into the rich culture and many activities on offer in and around the Vallée d’Ossau.
+The chateau is relatively small with 4 guest rooms, but with a lot of outdoor space and plenty of activities in the surrounding area, there are a lot of possibilities.
 Sustainability will also play an important role in her business as she continues to learn how to make more sustainable choices and hopes to inspire others to do so as well.

 Ever homesick?